5 Major Trends of Double 11 Festival, the Biggest Shopping Event in China

 On top of this, the annual Singles’ Day Gala on November 10 has featured international stars and performers like Cirque Du Soleil, Mariah Carey, Daniel Craig, Taylor Swift, Katy Perry, Magic Johnson, Pharrell Williams, David and Victoria Beckham, Nicole Kidman and more.

 2020 was China e-commerce’s Year of Livestreaming.
-It was instrumental in enticing price sensitive customers with exceptional deals.
+It was instrumental in enticing price-sensitive customers with exceptional deals.
 Taobao also incentivized its livestreamers by rewarding those who did well with bonuses and giving them access to lots of products.
 Li Jiaqi and fellow mega-streamer Viya, generated over US$1 billion in non-refundable pre-order deposits starting on the first night of pre-sales period on October 21st.

 2021’s Double 11 continued the trend.
 Top livestreamers were at the top of their game with Li Jiaqi taking pre-orders worth US$ 1.9 billion Viya, selling about US$ 1.3 billion during a marathon 14 hour livestream, and Cherie generating US$ 188 million.

-A) Health categories grew
+A) Popularity of health categories grew

 According to JD.com’s corporate blog, pre-orders for health equipment, over the counter medicine, exercise equipment and health related home appliances were all up from 4 to 10 times their sales in 2019.

-B) Some companies had to do rapid pivots
+B) Some companies had to do rapid pivots to domestic sales

 Luxury brand outlets also had an unusually strong presence to allow customers with a desire for high-end foreign products to make purchases online without leaving the country.